-- Main grammar: At this level, students are expected to demonstrate a near native competence in the use of all proficient grammatical structures.
-However, there may be remedial revision/consolidation of some fossilized grammar inaccuracies as required.
+Main grammar: At this level, you are expected to demonstrate a near native competence in the use of all proficient grammatical structures.
+However, there may be remedial revision/consolidation of some fossilised grammar inaccuracies as required.

-- Main Topics: At this level, students are expected to follow weekly Spanish national and international news and their global causes and consequences.
+Main topics: At this level, you are expected to follow weekly Spanish national and international news and their global causes and consequences.
 This module deals with various aspects of Spanish and Latin American societal issues such as historic, politic, philosophic, social, ethic, scientific, social, etc. debates:

 Teaching methods are based on interactive language development tasks, such as pair / group work/ class debate, and include the study of several longer texts to compare, contrast and question topical ideas with listening & reading comprehension exercises and oral development work.

 You will be expected to spend time studying outside the class (between 3-5 hours per week) and we provide guidance, facilities and materials to help you develop your expertise as a proficient language learner.

 For this module, you will be asked to consolidate your class work by learning advanced formal vocabulary and structures, and by reading, watching or listening to material in Spanish.
 You will also be expected to complete exercises on a self-study basis, prepare exercises and activities for the class, write assignments (text reductions, argumentative essays and research project) and generally acquire a repertoire of effective language learning strategies.

 You will receive regular feedback on your progress from class activities, homework assignments and formative assessment tasks.
 You will also receive formal feedback on summative assessments such as the in-class test, including suggestions on how to improve and identify your own strategies for improvement.

 Learning activities and teaching methods (given in hours of study time)